zopefoundation/zc.lockfile/src/zc/lockfile/README.txt

     >>> os.path.exists('lock')
     True

-Of course, now that we've released the lock, we can created it again:
+Of course, now that we've released the lock, we can create it again:

     >>> lock = zc.lockfile.LockFile('lock')
     >>> lock.close()